giuliano2014/labelleassiette-test-web-client/README.md

 I've used Create React App & Material-UI.

-## To launch API project, follow steps behind :
+## To launch web client project, follow steps behind :

 1. git clone of the repository